johnkgh/johnkgh.github.io/_posts/2023-06-30-ptarmigan.md

 ---

 ![](/images/2023-06-30-ptarmigan-3/ptarmigan-3-12.jpeg)
-_Cool shadows on the Chikamin Glacier_
+_Cool textures on the Chikamin Glacier_

 ---

 ![](/images/2023-06-30-ptarmigan-3/ptarmigan-3-14.jpeg)
-_We also have to descend it lol_
+_We also have to descend a portion of it_

 ---